jeferson-sb/portfolio/content/articles/a-short-guide-to-a11y.md

 <img-lazy src="https://firebasestorage.googleapis.com/v0/b/portfolio-d3c7c.appspot.com/o/a11y-tree.jpg?alt=media&token=d06a85d3-4615-4866-a874-09a345b268a2" alt="accessibility tree" width="870" height="370" />

-Browsers, such as chrome, can display the acessibility tree like this:
+Browsers, such as chrome, can display the accessibility tree like this:
 <img-lazy src="https://firebasestorage.googleapis.com/v0/b/portfolio-d3c7c.appspot.com/o/chrome-a11y-tree.png?alt=media&token=ef132039-c57d-4c02-b6fc-b7b340f879e7" alt="chrome accessibility tab open" width="334" height="770" />

 Therefore, writing good and semantic HTML elements has a huge impact on how this content will be presented to our end users.